Youth Scholarship Program Application

 • Letter of recommendation from high school counselor, teacher, coach, or supervisor of outside activities which speaks of Applicant’s character.

+Once submitted, all materials become the property of CAA.
 By submitting an Application and essay, the Applicant grants CAA permission to publish his or her name, essay, photograph, or other materials submitted in connection with the Application.
 Applicants that are awarded a Scholarship also agree that they will cooperate in publicity efforts, including participating in interviews with the CAA or local, trade, and national press outlets and providing photos for inclusion in CAA publications, press materials, and online.
 Applicants will make every effort to attend CAA’s Summer Conference in Palm Springs for an award presentation ceremony.
-Attendance is not required but is encouraged.
+Attendance is not required but is highly encouraged.

 Scoring Model